 See more Expert Answers

 - U.S. Preventive Services Task Force.
 Screening for colorectal cancer: U.S. Preventive Services Task Force recommendation statement.
-Annals of Internal Medicine.
-2008;149:627.
+Journal of the American Medical Association.
+2016;315:2564.

 - Qaseem A, et al. Screening for colorectal cancer: A guidance statement from the American College of Physicians.
 Annals of Internal Medicine.
 2012;156:378.